jshakes/heathershakespeare.com/content/events.md

 ---
 ![Pencil and diary on desk](/img/diary-2116244_1920.jpeg)

 The workshops I offer focus on the writing process and provide a space for people from all walks of life to discover the joy and therapeutic potential of creative writing.
-During current restrictions that space is inevitably online, but our Zoom sessions have increased accessibility and are proving very popular.

 ## Writing for Wellbeing in Westcott (and beyond)